MR

 1. Guaranteed Income Supplement (GIS)

-Moreover, you can apply for the Guaranteed Income Supplement while applying for the Old Age Security.
+The good part is that you can apply for the Guaranteed Income Supplement while applying for the Old Age Security.

 2. Allowance